glaciology/OGRE/README.md

   - 10 rapid Blinks: System Configuration Complete!

  The following indicate failure of initialization:
-  - 2 Blink Pattern: uSD initialization failed - system awaiting automatic reset to try again.
+  - 2 Blink Pattern: uSD initialization failed - system awaiting automatic reset to try again (120 seconds).
-  - 3 Blink Pattern: Ublox initialization failed - system awaiting automatic reset to try again.
+  - 3 Blink Pattern: Ublox initialization failed - system awaiting automatic reset to try again (120 seconds).

 Once the system is initialized, it will either sleep or begin logging data, depending on the mode.
 If the USER has enabled LED_INDICATORS, the following additional lights will flash: